AprilBrother/esp-soil-moisture-sensor/src/esp-soil-moisture-sensor-v2.1/readme.md

-Only available for sensor v2.1
+Only available for sensor hardware rev 2.1